// full-stack web developer

 - Explainable ML

-Patterns I reach for on real work — each solves a problem you'll recognise.
+Patterns I reach for on real work.
+Each one solves a problem you'll recognise.
 Pick one to read it.

 Modal.tsx

-Modal dialogs that trap focus and restore it — without a UI library.
+Modal dialogs that trap focus and restore it, without pulling in a UI library.

 // Problem: accessible modal dialogs that trap focus and restore it on close,